This article about the best universities in the UK was published by the Great British Mag content team on 28 August, 2019

 The UK has some of the world’s oldest and best universities and you have probably heard of some of them.
 However there are many fine universities in the UK that you may not have heard of despite their high rankings.
+Before you start your research trying to find the best university for you in the UK, you should learn how UK universities work.

 Oxford and Cambridge have well-deserved international reputations as some of the world’s top universities.
 These two universities are sometimes called “Oxbridge” and they are constantly vying for the title of “best UK university.”
 UKUNI, The Complete University Guide and The Guardian all currently rank Cambridge as the best, but who knows – Oxford may take the top spot next year.